Table of Contents

 To avoid that you need to exclude that page from cache and that's how normally works in WordPress.

 On GeotargetingWP plugins we tackle page cache in different ways.
-The most important one is that we are compatible with a couple of cache plugins.
+The most important one is that we are compatible with a couple of cache plugins and also some hosting providers.
+Hosting with cache based on geolocation is the best way for using GeotargetingWP in your site.

 Wp Super Cache: The plugin is managed by the company behind of WordPress and it's a really solid plugin.
 In order to use it with our plugins you need to use PHP legacy mode and enable late INIT option.
 That will have the page cache run after the plugin detects the user.
 (Not available in all hostings)